beling/book-pl/src/ch19-04-advanced-types.md

 The type of `guess` in this code would have to be an integer *and* a string, and Rust requires that `guess` have only one type.
 So what does `continue` return?
-How were we allowed to return a `u32` from one arm and have another arm that ends with `continue` in Listing 19-26?
+How were we allowed to return a `u32` from one arm and have another arm that ends with `continue` in listing 19-26?

 As you might have guessed, `continue` has a `!` value.
 That is, when Rust computes the type of `guess`, it looks at both match arms, the former with a